Dyrcona/gitdemo/Concepts/Understanding.md

 Branch refs will change as commits are added or modified on the branch.

+#### HEAD ####

+A special reference called `HEAD` exists in the root of the `gitdir`, usually `.git/HEAD`.
+This reference refers to the top commit of the currently checked out branch, also known as the head of the branch.
+With the main branch of this repository checked out, it looks like
+this:

+    ref: refs/heads/main

+It normally references another branch reference in the `heads` directory.
+When it references a commit directly, you are working in a "detached HEAD" state.
+Git will inform you when your work enters this state.
+This sometimes occurs by accident, and you normally fix it by switching to an actual branch.

+The detached head state can be useful for making experimental changes, testing them locally, and committing them.
+If you decide that you want to keep these changes it is advisable to create a new branch based on your current state.

 ### remotes ###

 References to remote repository branches are stored in the